blairrorani/curious-workmanship/about.md

 layout: page
 ---

 Hello I'm [Blair Rorani](http://blair.rorani.com).

-I love The Gospel of Jesus Christ, it is simple and beautiful.
-I want to learn and live the Gospel, and to teach it to our children.
-I decided to design resources to make it easy and enjoyable for my children to learn and apply the Gospel.
-Curious Workmanship is a way for me to share these resources with others.
+I love the Gospel of Jesus Christ.
+I try to learn and live it the best that I can, and I teach my children to do the same.

+I use my background as a designer to make practical, visual resources for learning and living the Gospel (things like trading cards, maps, scripture mastery flashcards, and infographics).

+Curious Workmanship is a way for me to share these resources with people like you.